 Visitors watched in awe as the National Guard Blackhawk helicopter descended to the field behind the poolhouse.
 Respectful silence accompanied the loud whir of the engines.
 Many observers experienced a tug at their emotions as the craft set down, shut off it's engine, and the crew emerged.
 Here was an impressive sampling of the thousands of capable and caring men and women risking their lives all over the world to cover the cost of freedom for the rest of us, and the remarkable machinery that helps maintain that freedom.

-Many shook the hands of the crew that came in response to our special request, chatted with them a while, had their pictures taken with them, then again watched in fascination as the crew entered the aircraft and departed.
-Some watched until the helicopter was out of sight.
-It appeared that most, if not all, were touched by the experience.
+Attendees shook the hands of the crew that came in response to our special request, chatted with them a while, and had their pictures taken with them.
+After the crew entered the aircraft to leave, many stood at quiet attention, observing attentively until the helicopter finally faded from view.

 We're grateful to all who participated in this event.
 And we thank all our patrons who continually add wonderful stories to our history as they share memories of times enjoyed at Givens by their own families and ancestors.